-- Because the RAW team is an unidentified developer, you may get a warning message the first time you run the program.
+- With some version of the RAW installer, you may get a warning message the first time you run the program.
 If that happens, right click on RAW and select Open from the right click menu, and then click the Open button in the window that appears. - Note: This requires administrator permissions.